jorgemarpa/tess-asteroids/docs/README.md

 - "PRIMARY" - a primary HDU containing only a header.
 - "LIGHTCURVE" - a table HDU with columns including "TIME" (timestamps in BTJD), "FLUX"/"FLUX_ERR" (flux and error from aperture photometry) and "TESSMAG"/"TESSMAG_ERR" (measured TESS magnitude and error).

+## Citation

+If you make use of `tess-asteroids` in your work, please cite our software using the version-specific DOI from [Zenodo](https://zenodo.org/records/15882329).
+You can generate a BibTex citation using Zenodo.